Gaiety Theatre, London

 The Gaiety Theatre was a West End theatre in Westminster, London, located on Aldwych at the eastern end of the Strand.
 The theatre was first established as the Strand Musick Hall in 1864 on the former site of the Lyceum Theatre.
 In 1868, it became known as the Gaiety Theatre and was, at first, known for music hall and then for musical burlesque, pantomime and operetta performances.
 From 1868 to the 1890s, it had a major influence on the development of modern musical comedy.

 Under the management of John Hollingshead until 1886, the theatre had early success with Robert the Devil, by W. S. Gilbert, followed by many other burlesques of operas and literary works.
 Many of the productions starred Nellie Farren.
 Hollingshead's last production at the theatre was the burlesque Little Jack Sheppard (1885–86), produced together with his successor, George Edwardes.
 Edwardes's first show, Dorothy, became a long-running hit.
 In the 1880s and 90s, the theatre had further success with a number of burlesques with original scores by the theatre's music director, Wilhelm Meyer Lutz, including Faust up to Date (1888), Carmen up to Data (1890) and Cinder Ellen up too Late (1891).

 In the 1890s, the theatre introduced new style of musical theatre in London now referred to as the Edwardian musical comedy.
 These song-and-dance shows, featuring wisecracking leads and female dancers known as the Gaiety Girls, were extraordinarily popular, inspiring imitations at other London theatres and internationally.
-An early long-running hit in this genre was The Shop Girl (1894), which was followed by many similarly succesful "girl"-themed musicals, and some "boy"-themed shows, at the Gaiety.
+An early long-running hit in this genre was The Shop Girl (1894), which was followed by many similarly successful "girl"-themed musicals, and some "boy"-themed shows, at the Gaiety.
 The building was demolished in 1903, and the theatre was rebuilt at the corner of Aldwych and The Strand.
 A further series of hit musicals followed.
 When Edwardes died in 1915, Robert Evett, took over the management of the theatre and had a number of further successes, notably Theodore & Co (1916) and Going Up (1918).
 In 1939, in need of refurbishment, the theatre closed and stood empty during World War II.
 The building suffered extensive bomb damage during air raids and stood empty until it was demolished in 1956.

 Beginnings

 The theatre was financed by a joint stock company and built in 1864 as the Strand Musick Hall by Bassett and Keeling.
 This large theatre, with over 2,000 seats, was built at a time when many new theatres were being built in London.
 Unlike at many other music halls, the proprietors decided to ban smoking and drinking within the hall, and these activities were accommodated in the adjacent saloons.

 A novel gas lighting system was incorporated in the hall, using prisms and mirrors to create a soft light.
 Exhausting the heat of the gas jets drew fresh air into the building.
 The house was approached through an ambitious arcade, from the Strand.
-This was never successful and, with the theatre, was demolished to allow the building of the Aldwych.
+This was never successful and, with the theatre, was demolished to allow the building of the Aldwych in 1903.